rgl/terraform-libvirt-talos/README.md

 #    means that, when we delete the application PersistentVolumeClaim, the
 #    volume will be deleted from the linstor storage-pool. please note that
 #    this will only happen when the pvc finalizers list is empty. since the
-#    pvc is created by the statefulset, and it adds the
+#    pvc is created by the statefulset (due to having
+#    persistentVolumeClaimRetentionPolicy set to Retain), and it adds the
 #    kubernetes.io/pvc-protection finalizer, which means, the pvc will only be
 #    deleted when you explicitly delete it (and nothing is using it as noted by
 #    an empty finalizers list)